jess-leung/wwc-droidtalk-kotlin-skeleton/README.md

 This git repo contains the skeleton code to get started building out DroidTalk, a messaging app using Kotlin.

 ## Slides
-Can be find here: https://goo.gl/dCmTtX
+Can be found here: https://goo.gl/dCmTtX
 # Setup!
 There are many ways to deploy the app.